 Intersections of roads and transport lines may be used to edit items.

-For example, the road network in the drawing doesn't match reality because a mistake was made when the road was drawn.
+For example, the drawing of a road network doesn't correspond to the real road structure, as the drawing was not accurate enough.
 The road intersection and adjoining road sections were shifted from their actual positions (green dotted line):

 In these situations you can edit the intersection along with all the road sections that relate to it, rather than editing each section separately.